usa-m/usa-m/README.md

 &nbsp; &nbsp; ♨️ Edge ⚗️ and cloud 🌩️ hosted solutions

-&nbsp; &nbsp; ♨️ Ecosystem integrity ⁉️ and security ㊙️ - as much as viable
+&nbsp; &nbsp; ♨️ Ecosystem integrity ⁉️ and security ㊙️ - an ongoing process

 &nbsp;

-🌱 Recently, I've been contributing and working on various projects, some are available at:
+🌱 Recently, I've been contributing and working on various projects, some are openly available at:

 <p align="left">